EraYaN/ttt-gmod-mods/readme.txt

-TTT Modification of weapons and some rearm scripts. by EraYaN & NinjaTuna
+TTT Modification of weapons and rearm scripts. by EraYaN & NinjaTuna

-Made for NinjaGaming.co.uk TTT Server
+Made for NinjaGaming.co.uk TTT Server (<-- ???)

 Released under MIT and CC BY-SA Licences